On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Measuring the topology

 \subsection{The Radon measure on $\D_\pm^\op$}

-The first part of this section is devoted to the construction of a Radon measure $m_\pm$ on $\D_\pm^\op$, see Definiton~\ref{defn:mpm} and Lemma~\ref{lem:mpmindependent} below.
+The first part of this section is devoted to the construction of a Radon measure $m_\pm$ on $\D_\pm^\op$, see Definition~\ref{defn:mpm} and Lemma~\ref{lem:mpmindependent} below.
 The construction is similar to the construction of $m$ given in the previous section.
-The second part of this section is a preperation for the proof that the measures $m$ and $m_\pm$ are compatible which will be given in the next section, see Lemma~\ref{lem:compactiblemeasure}.
+The second part of this section is a preperation for the proof that the measures $m$ and $m_\pm$ are compatible which will be given in the next section, see Theorem~\ref{thm:compactiblemeasure}.

 For $u\in \D_+$ (resp. $v\in \D_-$), we define the horofunction $h_u$ (resp. $h_v$) by $h_u(x,y)=\alpha_1(h_C(x,y))$, for any chamber $C$ adjacent to $u$ (resp. $h_v(x,y)=\alpha_2(h_C(x,y))$ for any chamber $C$ adjacent to $v$).
 It is easy to check that this quantity does not depend on the choice of $C$.
 Let $\pr_+:\Ch(\Delta)\to \Delta_+$ be the natural projection.
 We define $\mu_{x,+}=(\pr_+)_ * \mu_x$.
 Similarly, we define $\mu_{x,-}=(\pr_{-})_*(\mu_x)$, where $\pr_-:\Ch(\Delta)\to \Delta_-$.
 Recall also the notation $\Omega^+_x(y)=\pr_+(\Omega_x(y))$ and $\Omega^-_x(y)=\pr_-(\Omega_x(y))$.